cunarist/map-literal/README.md

 - `Map` literal syntax
 - Full support for nested structures
 - Full integration with all container types: `Array`, `Map`, `Set`
-- Full Typescript support
+- Full TypeScript support
 - JSON to `Map` tree, `Map` tree to JSON conversion

 # Why This was Made

-`Object` in Javascript and Typescript shouldn't be used as dictionary!
+`Object` in JavaScript and TypeScript shouldn't be used as dictionary!

-There are 3 container types in Javascript and Typescript:
+There are 3 container types in JavaScript and TypeScript:

 - `Array`: Storage type for sequencial items as we all know
 - `Map`: Dictionary(Hashmap) type where data are stored in key-value pairs